nicoleteague/cyber/README.md

     <h1>Cybersecruity Projects</h1>
     <p><a href="javascript:window.close();">This repository consist of cyber-related projects.</a></p>
     <h2>1.
 Password Manager</h2>
     <p><a href="javascript:window.close();">Password Manager securely stores and retrieves user's passwords.
-The program consists of encryption, decryption, and credential management.Password Manager is coded in Python using: CustomTkinter, Cryptography, JSON, OS, and Tkinter. </a></p>
+The program consists of encryption, decryption, credential management, and AES.Password Manager is coded in Python using: CustomTkinter, Cryptography, JSON, OS, and Tkinter. </a></p>
 </body>
 </html>